-2.3.1 The Board of Selectmen shall be responsible for preparing all town meeting warrants.
-Warrants for all town meetings shall be served by posting an attested copy thereof in each precinct, at least seven (7) days before the Annual Town Meeting and fourteen (14) days before a Special Town Meeting.
-In addition to posting copies of the warrant for any Special Town Meeting, a copy of the warrant shall be published in one Plymouth County newspaper with a regular circulation in the Town of Duxbury at least fourteen (14) days before the time of holding said Special Town Meeting.
+2.3.1 The Selectboard shall be responsible for preparing all town meeting warrants.
+Warrants for all town meetings shall be served by posting an attested copy thereof in each precinct and on the Town's official website, at least seven (7) days before the Annual Town Meeting and fourteen (14) days before a Special Town Meeting.
 The warrant for the Annual Town Meeting shall be closed no later than 45 days preceding the date of such meeting.
 No Annual or Special Town Meeting shall be dissolved until all of the articles contained in the warrant for such meeting shall have been acted upon thereat.